KennethRed/paydates/README.md

 A user interface would be preferred where payroll could log in and see/export this info themselves preventing noise for the development team (ie: can you export X, can you make an excel file, etc).
 For this simple setup i would suggest a Filament admin panel, or integrate this feature in an existing application if that already exists.

-Should the application remain only a simple CLI interface then a more stripped down framework (or a cloud function/lamda function would be even better), should this repository be a data-hub of some sorts then a stripped down version of Laravel named Laravel Zero could be considered.
+Should the application remain only a simple CLI interface then a more stripped down framework or a cloud function/lamda function would be a better solution.

+Should this repository be a data-hub of some sorts then a stripped down version of Laravel named Laravel Zero could be considered.

 ## Prerequisites